russelljjarvis/teiili/docs/scripts/Getting started.rst

     # or point pip to the downloaded tar.gz file
     pip install teili*.tar.gz

 .. note:: Note that the *path* provided in the install command needs to point to the folder which contains the **setup.py** file.
+When using the source files the ``teiliApps`` directory is generated automically.

 The ``setup.py`` will by default create a folder in your home directory called ``teiliApps``.
 This folder contains a selection of neuron and synapse models, tutorials, as well as unit tests.